sir-ragna/dddddd/readme.md

 The `seek()` function appears to work except when you call `file_handle.seek(0,2)`.
 This should go to the end of the _file_ and return the total size in bytes.
 This simply throws an OS Error when you try it on a physical windows drive. (`os.lseek()` has the same behaviour.)

-To retrieve the total size you need to read out you can use Windows Management Instrumentation commands.
+To retrieve the disk size you can use Windows Management Instrumentation commands.
 You can retrieve the sector size and the total amount of sectors to read with:

     wmic diskdrive get DeviceId,TotalSectors,BytesPerSector,Model,InterfaceType